MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsTranslationRule.md

 Get-CsTeamsTranslationRule -Filter 'Add*'
 ```

-This command will show Identity, Name, Description, Pattern and Translation parameters for all rules with Identity starting with Add.
+This command will show Identity, Name, Description, Pattern, and Translation parameters for all rules with Identity starting with Add.

 ## PARAMETERS